Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Conclusions

 \section{Conclusions}

-In this work, we analyzed the $S=1/2$ $J_1$\textendash$J_2$ Heisenberg model by using a family of variational wave functions constructed from Abrikosov fermions that is capable of describing both spin liquid and magnetic phases {\it on the same footing}.
-This approach has been shown to be successful for the case with nearest-neighbor interactions only~\cite{iqbal2013}.
+In this work, we analyzed the $S=1/2$ $J_1$\textendash$J_2$ Heisenberg model by using a family of variational wave functions constructed from Abrikosov fermions, able to describe both spin liquid and magnetic phases {\it on the same footing}.
+This approach was previously shown to be successful for the case with nearest-neighbor interactions only~\cite{iqbal2013}.
 Here, we provided evidence that, for antiferromagnetic values of the next-nearest-neighbor super-exchange, the U(1) Dirac state remains stable up to $J_2/J_1=0.11(1)$; then, for larger values of $J_2/J_1$ a magnetically ordered state settles down, with ${\bf q}=(0,0)$ pitch vector, in agreement with other numerical methods~\cite{gong2015,kolley2015,liao2017,tay2011,changlani2018,prelov2020,richter}.
-Within the (gapless) spin-liquid regime, no energy gain is obtained by allowing pairing terms in the noninteracting fermionic Hamiltonian~\eqref{eqn:mf-mag}, in analogy to what has been emphasized for the case with $J_2=0$~\cite{iqbal2011b,*iqbal-2018}.
-In addition, no VBC instabilities have been detected by allowing nonuniform hopping amplitudes.
-The fact that the U(1) Dirac state faithfully represents the exact ground-state of the $J_1$\textendash$J_2$ model for $0 \lesssim J_2/J_1 \lesssim 0.10$ also follows from a direct comparison with exact calculations on small clusters.
+Note that, although a first order transition is found, a continuous transition between the Dirac state and the ${\bf q}=(0,0)$ magnetic phase is not forbidden~\cite{song2019}.
+Within the (gapless) spin-liquid regime, no energy gain is obtained by allowing pairing terms in the noninteracting fermionic Hamiltonian~\eqref{eqn:mf-mag}, in analogy to what has been emphasized for the case with $J_2=0$~\cite{iqbal2011b,iqbal2018}.
+In addition, no VBC order has been detected by allowing nonuniform hopping amplitudes.
+The fact that the U(1) Dirac state faithfully represents the exact ground state of the $J_1$\textendash$J_2$ model for $0 \lesssim J_2/J_1 \lesssim 0.10$ also follows from a direct comparison with exact calculations on small clusters.
 For example, on the $36$-site cluster, a linear combination of Dirac states with three different boundary conditions can be constructed to have all the symmetries of the infinite lattice.
 This variational state (with no adjustable variational parameters) has quite a large overlap with the exact ground state, e.g., $0.875$ for $J_2/J_1=0.05$.